oroinc/platform/src/Oro/Bundle/WorkflowBundle/Resources/doc/reference/workflow-entities.md

 Oro\Bundle\WorkflowBundle\Model\WorkflowAssembler

 **Description:**
-Creates instances of Wokflow onjects based on Workflow Definitions.
+Creates instances of Workflow objects based on Workflow Definitions.
 Requires configuration object to parse configuration and attribute, step and transition assemblers to assemble appropriate parts of configuration.

 **Methods:**